Iwaslazkis/stag-escapades/src/client/script.md

 #ACT: intro

 #Startled
-Woah there pal, you startled me
+Woah there pal, you startled me!

 #Happy
 I was just on my way to go see my friend Puzzloonie